Zabernik/MyBudget/README.md

 5. The application will be accessible on `http://localhost:[port]`.

 ## Running the Python Scripts for Charts
--The application uses Python scripts to generate charts, so ensure you have the following dependencies installed:
+- The application uses Python scripts to generate charts, so ensure you have the following dependencies installed:
 ```bash
 pip install pandas plotly colorama
 ```
--The Python scripts are executed automatically when the application prepares data for chart generation.
+- The Python scripts are executed automatically when the application prepares data for chart generation.
 All generated charts will be saved to the wwwroot/Graphs directory.

 ## How It Works
 The dashboard displays an overview of all deposits, including their names and current balances.
 By clicking on any deposit, the user can view a detailed chart that shows the history of the selected deposit, including previous and current balances.